BrianJr03/myColors/README.md

 - ### Dark / Light mode
   - Based on your system settings, this app supports both dark and light mode
   - It is `recommended` to use dark mode, as it allows all lighter colors to be seen easily

+- ### Animations
+  - Enjoy smooth animations as you browse through colors!

 ### Technologies Used
  - Kotlin